Olympics factor in Kidwell-e Festival ending early

 "The publishing establishment have been the gatekeepers for many, many years.
 They decide what people read and when.

-"The market and the readers are starting to decide now, which is the way it should be."'Not knocked out'
+"The market and the readers are starting to decide now, which is the way it should be."

 Mr Ruck, from the town of Kidwelly, said he was regarded as something of a maverick, but he was looking to the future.